Image taken from the internet and likely copyrighted…

 - The Psychedelic Furs, “Love My Way” – I feel like this song may have been ahead of its time.
 Or was it a harbinger of music to come?
 Either way it reminds me of early college.

-- Roxy Music, “Love My Way” – This was the only Roxy song I knew for like, decades.
+- Roxy Music, “More Than This” – This was the only Roxy song I knew for like, decades.

 - The Fixx, “Red Skies” – I think the lead singer was 7 feet tall.